 When choosing a cost system, you need to consider the nature of your business and the products you manufacture.

-Depending on your exact business, this can be very time-consuming and a resource-heavy process.
+Depending on your exact business, this process can be very time-consuming and resource-heavy.
 Luckily, there are platforms to help you with cost management.